Punjab House passes bill amending procedure to select police chief, cuts UPSC down to size | Law-Order

 Congress members had staged a walkout from the assembly on Tuesday morning protesting that there was no question hour or Zero Hour provision in the present session.

-The BJP had on Monday said the AAP is holding the two-day special session only to further its own agenda and wasting taxpayers' money, and announced it would stay away from the proceedings.
+The BJP had on Monday said the AAP has called the special session only to further its own agenda and was wasting the taxpayer's money, and announced it would stay away from the proceedings.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)